AustinGonzalez-EGR304/AustinGonzalez-EGR304.github.io/docs/02-Component-Selection/Component-Selection.md

 | Works at 9V from supply | Flow drops quickly with head |
 | Extremely inexpensive | No built-in filtering |
 ---

+### Choice:
+Option 1: Olimex Micro Water Pump
+# Reason:
+This pump provides a good price-to-performance balance.
+A peristaltic pump would likely better fit our needs, but its cost would take a significant portion of our budget and is not feasible.
+The higher flow rate comes at the cost of a higher current draw, but it will allow the pump to run for a shorter amount of time per watering.